-Wala Island is located off the north-eastern coast of Malakula Island.
-Malakula Island (also spelled Malekula), is the 2nd-largest island in Vanuatu, in Melanesia's Pacific Ocean region.
-On the northeastern side of Malakula there is a group of islands named Small Islands, amongst them Atchin, Norsup, Rano, Uripiv, Uri, Vao and Wala.
+Wala Island is a cruise destination in Vanuatu, located off north-eastern coast of Malakula Island (Pacific Ocean).
+Malakula (aka Malekula) is country's 2nd-largest island (after Espiritu Santo).
+On Malakula's northeastern side are the Small Islands, amongst which Atchin, Norsup, Rano, Uripiv, Uri, Vao, Wala.

-- The primary modes of transport on Wala Island are walking and outrigger canoes.
-Only around 300 people live permanently on Wala Island, meaning dining options are very limited.
-Travellers are encouraged to bring their own food.
-They can also taste of the local fruits and coconuts offered at the beach stalls.
+Primary modes of transport on Wala Island are walking and outrigger canoes.
+Only around 300 people live permanently on Wala, meaning dining options are very limited.
+Tourists are encouraged to bring their own food.
+They can also taste of the local fruits and coconuts offered at beach stalls.

 Wala Island cruise terminal